The Best Portable Sound Machines for a Travel-Ready, Well-Rested Baby

 - Pricey

 Another notable feature is the timer.
-You can set it to 45 minutes, 90 minutes, or 8 hours.
+You can set it to 45 minutes, 90 minutes or eight hours.
 The longer settings mean it won't cut off, potentially causing your baby or toddler to wake up before they’re ready.
 There are also separate buttons for every feature, which makes it super easy to navigate.

 There are 20 different sounds included on this little machine.
 And each sound genre—white noise, nature and music—has its own button.
 So if your baby prefers one type over another, you don’t have to cycle through everything to find their fave.
 The music options give wellness spa vibes, and there’s even a cozy fireplace crackle sound in the nature genre.
-And like the Hushh 2 and Dreamegg, you’ll know when you’ve cycled through every option when you hear the soft ding.
+I also appreciate that you’ll know when you’ve cycled through every option when you hear the soft ding.

-The Rohm+ also feels high quality—it’s a little heavy from the materials (like metal and thick plastic) used to make it and it's designed to be durable—it’s dust and water-resistant.
-At 20 hours of battery life when fully charged, it doesn’t last as long as the Hushh 2 or ergoPouch, if you’re thinking of using it for a weekend away without charging.
+The Rohm+ also feels high quality—it’s a little heavy from the materials used to make it and designed to be durable (it’s dust and water-resistant).
+At 20 hours of battery life when fully charged, it doesn’t last as long as the Sprucely Travel Sound Machine (if you’re thinking of using it for a weekend away without charging).
 But it does have wireless charging capabilities (sold separately) to keep it charged up while you sleep.

 All babies and their families are different, what works for some might not work for all.
 So here are three more portable sound machines we also like: